My TOP TV of the Decade 2010 – 2019

 13) Making a Murderer

-Having been a true crime fan since the very early 80’s when the Yorkshire Ripper and Dennis Nielsen where stalwarts of the BBC news I tend to watch rather a lot of it.
-From the well known Ted Bundy stuff to this 10 parter about a rather simple man from Manitowoc County, Wisconsin.
+As a fan of true crime since the early 80s, when the likes of the Yorkshire Ripper and Dennis Nielsen dominated BBC news, I have watched a lot of it.
+From the infamous Ted Bundy to the recent 10-part series on a seemingly simple man from Manitowoc County, Wisconsin,

 12) Unforgotten

-Back to some fantastic British drama.
-Starring Nicola Walker and Sanjeev Bhasker as police officers running a cold case department in a London police station.
-Unlike many police shows which are crash, bang, wallop Unforgotten takes a more thoughtful slow burning pace and is so much better for it.
+Let’s talk about an incredible British drama that stars Nicola Walker and Sanjeev Bhasker as police officers who head a cold case department in a London police station.
+Unlike many police dramas that rely on action-packed scenes, Unforgotten takes a slower, more thoughtful approach that makes it all the more engaging.

 11) When They See Us

-A drama which explores the lives and families of five male suspects who were falsely accused then prosecuted on charges related to the rape and assault of a woman in Central Park, New York City.
-The scary thing about this drama is it’s based on FACT.
-Watch it and get angry.
+This drama delves into the lives and families of five men who were wrongly accused and prosecuted for the rape and assault of a woman in Central Park, New York City.
+What makes this even more chilling is that it is based on true events.
+Tune in and feel the anger.

 10) The Virtues